ad-si/Transity/docs_src/index.md

 Also check out the [playground](/) on the landing page!

+For help or feature requests,
-For help, please come visit us on our [GitHub Discussions] page!
+please visit our [GitHub Discussions] page!

 [GitHub Discussions]: https://github.com/feramhq/Transity/discussions